 There are many wonderful volunteering organisations in Thailand that provide meaningful work and cultural engagement.
 Volunteer Work Thailand (www.volunteerworkthailand.org) maintains a database of opportunities.

 - Weights & Measures The metric system is used.
 Gold and silver are weighed in bàat (15g).

 Women travellers face relatively few problems in Thailand.
 It is respectful to cover up if you're going deep into rural communities, entering temples or going to and from the beach.
-But on the whole, local women dress in a variety of different styles (particularly in cities), so you can usually wear spaghetti strap tops and short skirts without offending Thais’ modesty streak.
+But on the whole, local women dress in a variety of different styles (particularly in cities), so you can usually wear spaghetti-strap tops and short skirts without feeling out of place.